CarolinaCobo/la-biblioteca-ms3/README.md

 * [jQuery](https://jquery.com/) - Used to use the JS components of the Materialize elements..
 * [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - Template language for Python.
 * [TailwindCSS](https://tailwindcss.com/docs/box-shadow) - For inspiration on the styles for the site.
+* [Hover effect](https://ianlunn.github.io/Hover/ ) - For the hover effect on the navbar.

 ### Programs and Tools